Sri Lanka Photography Workshop

 - Personal Spending

-This Sri Lankan photography workshop is specifically focused on wildlife photography.
+This Sri Lanka photography workshop is specifically focused on wildlife photography.
 We’ll spend the majority of our time in Yala National Park, where we’ll have amazing photographic opportunities during our game drives and walking safaris.
 Expect to encounter leopards, plenty of elephants, several deer species, monkeys and crocodiles.
 The park is also bird photography heaven, with hundreds of exotic species.
 We’ll make sure to spend plenty of time at each sighting, giving you the opportunity to take the best possible pictures.

 Both Yala National Park and our drive there present some great landscape photography opportunities as well, and we’ll make sure to explore these fully.
 In addition, a visit to Sri Lanka would not be complete without us learning about the country’s welcoming local culture.
 We’ll visit several local communities, where we can meet Sri Lankans, learn about local customs, and photograph this colourful culture.